-The duty of the Remuneration Committee is to ensure that the remuneration of the Directors and Key Management commensurate with the skills, experience and responsibility of the directors.
+The duty of the Remuneration Committee is to ensure that the remuneration of the Executive Directors and Key Management commensurate with the skills, experience and responsibility of the directors.
+The Remuneration Committee is fairly guided by the benchmark made against remuneration packages of relevant position with similar industry and business size as well as their years of experience when making recommendations for the compensation and benefits of Executive Directors.
 The Directors concerned would abstain from discussion pertaining to their own remuneration.
-The TOR of the Remuneration Committee is published on the Company's website at www.woodlandor.com.my.
+As at to date, the Board has yet to formalise the remuneration policy and procedures of Directors and Executive Management as stipulated by Practice 7.1 of the Code.

-Directors Remuneration
+(a) Directors Remuneration

-The fees of Directors, including Non-Executive Directors, are enclosed by the Board for approval by the Shareholders of the Company at the AGM.
+The fees and benefits-in-kind of Directors are enclosed by the Board for approval by the Shareholders of the Company at the Annual General Meeting.

-The aggregate remuneration of all the Directors of the Company during FP2020 is listed on a named basis with the detailed remuneration breakdown and is disclosed in the CG Report.
+The aggregate remuneration of all the Directors of the Company during FYE 2022 is listed on a named basis with the detailed remuneration breakdown and is disclosed in the CG Report.